 What’s the maximum memorable dish you’ve eaten on Top Chef Canada?

-I might say every finale meal…they may be next level
+I might say every final meal…they may be next level

-Where’s one in every of your fave locations to consume in Toronto?
+Where’s one in every one of your five locations to consume in Toronto?

 What’s one of the craziest things you’ve ever eaten?